AkaMairu/Tea-Party-Minecraft-Modpack/README.md

 ### Not sure how to install the modpack? > [Install Guide](https://github.com/AkaMairu/Tea-Party-Minecraft-Modpack/blob/main/install.md)

-### Already got the modpack but you wanna update to the new version? > [Update Guide](https://github.com/AkaMairu/Tea-Party-Minecraft-Modpack/blob/main/update.md)

 ### Game stuttering?
 PC doesn't have enough ram?
 Check these!
 ### > [Increase Performance Guide](https://rpg.prominence.wiki/performance-guide)
 ### > [The Ultimate Updated Guide on Increasing FPS and Reducing Lag](https://www.reddit.com/r/feedthebeast/comments/wy2s4b/the_ultimate_updated_guide_on_increasing_fps_and/)